5v3n/karakuri/README.md

 Having a closer look at ruby based blogging platforms like [serious](http://github.com/colszowka/serious) and [toto](http://cloudhead.io/toto), I missed some functionality.

 This a a collection of tools usable in both platforms.
-The project was formerly known as blog_helper, but Karakuri is a fra more suitable name & will be used from now on.
+The project was formerly known as blog_helper, but Karakuri is a far more suitable name & will be used from now on.

 ## Features